 Biff America: When a friend has a coke problem, it’s time to call the exterminator (column)

-This story, is factual, and needs to be told.
-But that said, for a reason that will soon be clear, I have changed the subject of the story's name.
+This story is factual and needs to be told.
+That said, for a reason that will soon be clear, I have changed the subject of the story’s name.

 It was mid-August when Mark M. contacted me to ask for help with his “serious coke problem” (his words).
 I was saddened but flattered.
 Of course, it is a tragedy that an otherwise happy and successful man would feel a need to seek help for an addiction.
 But also I was happy that, of all his friends and family, he would choose me to unburden himself.
 He was obviously ashamed; otherwise why send such a personal plea in a text message.

 I thought long and hard about writing about my friend’s struggle; but if this column can help one person, I’m sure Mark would approve.

 Mark’s admitting his problem was courageous and a surprise.
 Our relationship is fairly athletic-centric.
 Mostly we ski and bike and occasionally meet at the gym.
 We don’t socialize all that much after dark.
 Mark, like me, enjoys his whisky, but I can’t say I’ve ever seen him drunk.
 But upon reflection I remembered a more aggressive and ambitious attitude during our rides and ski tours, with Mark always wanting to go further and faster.

 When I got his text message asking for help, after my initial shock, I also had a look-on-the-bright-side moment.
 I know drugs are damaging to your heart, so in addition to giving my pal some added energy, I’m just happy he didn’t have a coronary when we were out there in the wild; carrying him out would have given me a hernia.